Why Management Information Systems?

 - Business Intelligence Professional

-Graduates of WWU's Management Information Systems program work in many types of organizations and have a wide variety of job titles.
+Graduates of Western's Management Information Systems program work in many types of organizations and have a wide variety of job titles.
 You can find recent graduates' employment information on the Career Services Center webpage.
-Employment for systems analysts is projected to grow at above average rates during the next few years according to the U.S. Department of Labor Occupational Outlook).
+Employment for computer systems analysts is projected to grow at average rates during the next few years according to the U.S. Department of Labor Career Outlook.

 Role of Management Information Systems in Organizations